 About NA and NAF

 The Nordic Journal of Architectural Research represents a pluralist research and publishes original academic contributions in the area of architecture, urban planning and landscape architecture.
-The journal publishes scientific papers by a blind peer review system.
+The journal publishes scientific papers by a double-blind scholarly peer review system.
 Two senior researchers will review every paper.
 All reviewers are recognised researchers.
 The journal supports academic freedom and scientific independence.
-Submitted paper should not have been published or submitted for publication in another forum.
+Submitted papers should not have been published or submitted for publication in another forum.

-1992 is a second important year in history of the Journal and the association behind it.
-This year the association was re-organized and become a Nordic Association of Architectural Research.
+1992 is a second important year in the history of the journal and the association behind it.
+This year the association was re-organized and became a Nordic Association of Architectural Research.
 At the same time the journal changed name to Nordic Journal of Architectural Research.
 This renewal was made visible by a new layout.
 The board of association was also extended by members from Denmark, Norway and Finland.

-1999 represent a fourth phase in the development of the Journal.
+1999 represents a fourth phase in the development of the journal.
 P. Bille became editor-in-chief and the journal moved from Sweden, Chalmers School of Architecture, to Denmark, the School of Architecture at Aarhus.
-At the same time N. Albertsen was selected as president for the Nordic Association of Architectural Research, followed by K. Grillner (2000), L. Villner (2002), E. Kasa (2004) and P. T. Kristensen (2006).
-Still the journal published a mix an issues with separate articles and articles in specialized themes.
-Another change that now becomes visible is that many articles were published in English.
+At the same time N. Albertsen was elected as president for the Nordic Association of Architectural Research, followed by K. Grillner (2000), L. Villner (2002), E. Kasa (2004) and P. T. Kristensen (2006).
+Still the journal published a mix of issues with separate articles and articles in specialized themes.
+Another change that now became visible was that many articles were published in English.

-2010 represent the beginning of a sixth phase causes by printing costs and an expensive distribution of the journal to subscribers.
+2010 represents the beginning of a sixth phase caused by high printing costs and an expensive distribution of the journal to subscribers.
 The future of the journal was for this reason under discussion and there was a vote among the members.
-The solution was to produce a journal on line and reorganize the homepage.
-M. Rönn was selected president for the Nordic Association of Architectural Research.
-Two new editors-in-chief were also selected at the annual meeting: C. B. Danielsen and M. Granvik.
-The new online version of Nordic Journals of Architectural Research has at the same time got a new airy layout with a Nordic look.
+The solution was to produce a journal online and reorganize the homepage.
+M. Rönn was elected president for the Nordic Association of Architectural Research.
+Two new editors-in-chief were also selected at the annual meeting: C. Bech-Danielsen and M. Granvik.
+The new online version of Nordic Journal of Architectural Research has a new airy layout with a Nordic look.
 We hope you like the new journal.

 BOARD FOR THE ASSOCIATION

-Magnus Rönn, KTH/Department of Architecture, Stockholm, Sweden (president).
+Vice President: Magnus Rönn, KTH/Department of Architecture, Stockholm, Sweden.

 Claus Bech-Danielsen, Danish Building Research Institute, SBI, Aalborg University, Copenhagen.

-Kaare Eriksen, Department of Architecture, Design and Media Technology, Aalborg University, Aalborg.
+Lars Brorson Fich, Department of Architecture and Media Technology, Aalborg University, Aalborg.